← ALL CONFLICTS

 Russia captured roughly 1,897 sq mi over the past 12 months, but territorial momentum has slowed sharply — only 17 sq mi changed hands in the four weeks from March 10 to April 7 (Russia Matters War Report Card).
 Ukrainian forces have retaken 480 sq km in southern regions since January and ~180 sq km around Kupyansk in late 2025.
 Ukrainian long-range drone strikes have reduced Russia's oil export capacity by an estimated 40%.

-Casualty estimates as of early 2026: Russia approximately 1,000,000 military casualties (killed and wounded); Ukraine 250,000–300,000.
+Casualty estimates as of June 2026: Russia approximately 1.4 million total military casualties (killed and wounded), including 500,000+ dead (Netherlands MIVD estimate, April 2026); Ukraine 250,000–300,000.
+EU disbursed first $3.4B of a $101B recovery loan (June 25).
 Formal peace talks have not resumed.
-European nations continue to increase defense spending in response to the conflict.
+European nations continue to increase defense spending.

 Regional Hotspots